department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 If you’re experiencing financial hardship directly or indirectly caused by COVID-19, you can request forbearance from your mortgage company.
 This allows you to delay payments on your loan for a period of time.

-To request forbearance, contact the mortgage company that collects your payments. <br>
+To request forbearance, contact the mortgage company that collects your payments.

 [Learn more about how we can help you avoid foreclosure](https://www.va.gov/housing-assistance/home-loans/trouble-making-payments/)

 #### 43. Will I still have to pay my VA copays during the pandemic?